Manitoba Historical Society

 Educator.

-Born on the family farm in the RM of Winchester on 3 July 1896, one of two children of Janet Victoria McDougall (1864-1938) and David Donald More (1864-1957), she was educated at the Chain Lakes School, Hartney High School, and the University of Manitoba (BA 1961).
+Born on the family farm in the RM of Winchester on 3 July 1896, one of two children of Janet Victoria McDougall (1864-1938) and David Donald More (1864-1957), she was educated at Chain Lakes School, Hartney High School, and the University of Manitoba (BA 1961).

 She taught at Tilston School (1917-1920), Lauder School (1920-1923), Ninette School (1926) and Dand School (1927) then, in 1928, she became the first Principal of Oakburn Consolidated School, teaching in grades 7 to 11, and remaining there until 1935.
 She was Principal of Oakner School (1935-1937) and Minto School (1939-1944).
-She returned to Dand School (1944-1946) and was at Napinka School from 1951 to 1953.
+She returned to Dand School (1944-1946), taught at Falconer Collegiate (1947-1948), and was at Napinka School (1951-1953).
 From the late 1950s to 1963, she was a member of the teaching staff of Boissevain Collegiate.
-She moved to Winnipeg in September 1963 where she was a teacher (1963-1964) and librarian (1964-1967) of Charleswood Collegiate.
+In September 1963, she moved to Winnipeg where she was a teacher (1963-1964) and librarian (1964-1967) at Charleswood Collegiate.
 She retired in June 1967.

 She was a member of the Manitoba Educational Association, Manitoba Library Association, Turtle Mountain Teachers’ Association (of which she was first President), Manitoba Teachers’ Society (of which she was made a Life Member), University Women’s Club of Winnipeg, Westworth United Church, and Deloraine Rebekah Lodge.
 In the early 1970s, she served on the Council of the Manitoba Historical Society.